tonnrueter/piamInterfaces/tutorial.md

   and [coupling tests](https://github.com/remindmodel/remind/blob/develop/tests/testthat/test_20-coupled.R).
   If the variable is not normally reported, add a small `x` after the model abbreviation for it to be skipped.

-Additionally, some templates use those columns:
+Additionally, some mappings use those columns:
 - `idx`: serial number of `variable`
 - `Tier`: importance of variable.
 1 means most important
 - `Comment`: place for comments

-To edit a template in `R`, use:
+To edit a mapping in `R`, use:
 ```
-templatedata <- getTemplate("AR6")
+mappingdata <- getMapping("AR6")
 ...
-write.csv2(templatedata, "test.csv", na = "", row.names = FALSE, quote = FALSE)
+write.csv2(mappingdata, "test.csv", na = "", row.names = FALSE, quote = FALSE)
 ```

 Opening the csv files in Excel can be problematic, as it sometimes changes values and quotation marks.